CloudEngineer20/Udacity_Capstone_Project/README.md

-# In this project I apply the skills and knowledge which were developed throughout the Cloud DevOps Nanodegree program.
+##### In this project I apply the skills and knowledge which were developed throughout the Cloud DevOps Nanodegree program.
 These include:

-i)Working in AWS
+- Working in AWS
-ii)Using Jenkins or Circle CI to implement Continuous Integration and Continuous Deployment iii)Building pipelines iv)Working with Ansible and CloudFormation to deploy clusters v)Building Kubernetes clusters vi)Building Docker containers in pipeline
+- Using Jenkins or Circle CI to implement Continuous Integration and Continuous Deployment
+- Building pipelines
+- Working with Ansible and CloudFormation to deploy clusters
+- Building Kubernetes clusters
+- Building Docker containers in pipeline